- No links available

-Lice spread by close person-to-person contact.
-It is possible, but not common, to get lice by sharing personal belongings such as hats or hairbrushes.
-Children ages 3-11 and their families get head lice most often.
-Personal hygiene has nothing to do with getting head lice.
+Lice move by crawling, because they cannot hop or fly.
+They spread by close person-to-person contact.
+Rarely, they can spread through sharing personal belongings such as hats or hairbrushes.
+Personal hygiene and cleanliness have nothing to do with getting head lice.
+You also cannot get pubic lice from animals.
 Head lice do not spread disease.

 - Tickling feeling in the hair